 Aderito is an expert in the fields of good governance, anti-corruption and human rights.
 He is an experienced facilitator, negotiator and strategic planner, with proven ability to deliver results in complex political and social environments.

 After Timor-Leste’s independence, Aderito was elected as a member of Timor-Leste’s Constituent Assembly where he played a key role in drafting Timor-Leste’s first constitution; and chaired the Assembly’s Systematization and Harmonization Committee.

-He was elected by Timor-Leste’s National Parliament as the first Commissioner of the country’s Anti-Corruption Commission (2010-14) where he led a staff of 50 and achieved excellent results in his four-year term.
+He was elected by Timor-Leste’s National Parliament as the first Commissioner of the country’s Anti-Corruption Commission (2010-14) where he led a staff of 50 and achieved excellent results.